thinkshout/behat-wordpress-extension/docs/index.md

 The extension provides [step definitions](http://docs.behat.org/en/latest/user_guide/context/definitions.html) that help you implement tests for common WordPress tasks:

 * Manage themes and plugins.
-* Manipulate site content, and create test data.
+* Manipulate site content.
-* Handle user authentication, clear the cache, and other useful steps.
+* And more!